Cardamom — Nutrients, Health Benefits, And Shopping Tips

 How to store cardamom

-Light and moisture can degrade the quality of cardamom, so these should be avoided.
-Storing it near the stove or other heat sources can cause it to lose its potency.
-Ensure the container is tightly sealed to keep out moisture and maintain its aromatic properties.
+Exposure to light and moisture can diminish the quality of cardamom, so it's important to avoid these elements.
+Keeping it near the stove or other heat sources can lead to a reduction in its potency.
+Make sure the container is securely closed to prevent moisture from entering and to preserve its aromatic qualities.

 For maximum freshness, consider grinding cardamom seeds just before use instead of storing ground cardamom, as the whole seeds retain flavor longer.